OctopusDeploy/blog/blog/2022-q3/difference-between-docker-versions/index.md

 The `docker.io` and `docker` packages are maintained by their respective Linux distributions.
 They're available to be installed without adding any additional package repositories.
 They are free and open source.

 `docker-ce` is a package provided by Docker.
 The package is available through a third-party package repository provided for major Linux distributions.
-Like the `docker.io` and `docker` pacakges, `docker-ce` is free an open source.
+Like the `docker.io` and `docker` packages, `docker-ce` is free an open source.

 There are many discussions on the underlying differences between `docker.io`/`docker` and `docker-ce`.
 [This question on StackOverflow](https://stackoverflow.com/questions/45023363/what-is-docker-io-in-relation-to-docker-ce-and-docker-ee-now-called-mirantis-k), with close to 90 thousand views, lists some of the pros and cons of each package.